Armoured personnel carrier: Infantry fighting vehicle

-The infantry fighting vehicle (IFV) is a derivative of the APC.
+The infantry fighting vehicle is a derivative of the APC.
 Various classes of infantry fighting vehicles may be deployed alongside tanks and APCs, in armoured and mechanized forces.
-The fundamental difference between an APC and IFV, is the role they are designed to serve.
+The fundamental difference between an APC and IFV is the role they are designed for.
 The CFE treaty stipulates an infantry fighting vehicle is an APC with a cannon in excess of 20 mm, and with this additional firepower the vehicle is more involved in combat, providing fire support to dismounted infantry.

+Mine-resistant ambush protected vehicle

+Mine-Resistant Ambush Protected Vehicle (MRAPV), also known as MRAP Vehicle, is a type of armoured personnel carrier that are designed specifically to withstand land mines, improvised explosive device (IED) attacks and ambushes to save troops' lives.

 Infantry mobility vehicle

 "Infantry mobility vehicle" (IMV) is a new name for the old concept of an armoured car, with an emphasis on mine resistance.
-They are primarily used to protect passengers in unconventional theatres of war.
+They are primarily used to protect passengers in unconventional warfare.

 The South African Casspir was first built in the late 1970s.
 In the 21st century, they gained favour in the post-Cold-War geopolitical climate.
 Identical to earlier High Mobility Multipurpose Wheeled Vehicle (HMMWV) in design and function, the uparmoured M1114 HMMWV is a clear example of this.
 The addition of armour provides protection to passengers.
 M1114s have been largely replaced by purpose-built Mine Resistant Ambush Protected (MRAP) vehicles.

 IMVs generally feature a v-shaped underbelly designed to deflect mine blasts outwards, with additional crew protection features such as four-point seat belts, and seats suspended from the roof or sides of the vehicle.
 Many feature a remote weapon system.
 Usually four-wheel drive, these IMVs are distinct from 8-, 6-, and 4-wheeled APCs (such as the VAB), being closer in appearance to civilian armoured money and gold transporters.